jingjielim/price-saver/README.md

 ## Application highlights

 Once you sign in, you will be able to see all your saved items and their prices at one glance.
-A live search function allows you to quickly narrow down the price of the item you require
+A live search function allows you to quickly narrow down the price of the item you require.
 <kbd>
 ![LiveSearchPriceSaver](https://media.git.generalassemb.ly/user/25408/files/2efddd00-753f-11ea-94f0-8d8d563e32cf)
 </kbd>